akochepasov/statmoments/README.md

 Fast streaming univariate and bivariate moments and t-statistics.

-statmoments is a high-performance library for computing univariate and bivariate statistical moments in a single pass over large waveform datasets containing thousands of sample points with exceptional numerical accuracy.
-It supports both CPU and GPU processing and generates Welch's t-test statistics for hypothesis testing on arbitrary data partitions to enable robust statistical verification.
+statmoments is a high-performance library for computing univariate and bivariate statistical moments in a single pass over large waveform datasets with thousands of sample points.
+The moments can be converted to Welch's t-test statistics for hypothesis testing on arbitrary data partitions.

 ## Features

 - Streaming processing for both univariate and bivariate analysis
 - Efficient memory usage through dense matrix representation
 - High numerical accuracy
+- CPU and GPU computation
 - Command-line interface for analysis of existing datasets

 ## How is it different?

 When input data differences are subtle, millions of waveforms may need to be processed to identify statistically significant differences, demanding efficient algorithms.
 High-order moment computations traditionally require multiple passes and may necessitate restarting analysis when new data arrives.
-With thousands of sample points per waveform, the computational complexity grows substantially, as these applications typically require millions to billions of data points because dependencies are often weak, masked by noise, or only apparent across large populations or extended time periods, making single-pass streaming algorithms essential for practical analysis.
+With thousands of sample points per waveform, the computational complexity grows substantially, as these applications typically require millions to billions of data observations because dependencies are often weak, masked by noise, or only apparent across large populations or extended time periods, making single-pass streaming algorithms essential for practical analysis.

 A streaming algorithm processes sequences of inputs in a single pass as they are collected.
 When fast enough, it's suitable for real-time sources like oscilloscopes, sensors, and financial markets, as well as for large datasets that don't fit in memory.
 The dense matrix representation of an intermediate accumulator reduces memory requirements.
 The accumulator can be converted to co-moments and Welch's t-test statistics on demand.
 Data batches can be iteratively processed to increase precision and then discarded.
 The library handles significant input streams, processing hundreds of megabytes per second.